 UG in text is an informal expression used to show frustration, annoyance, disappointment, or mild irritation.

-What Does UG Mean in Texting?
+What Does UG Mean in Text?

 In texting and online chats, UG is used to express negative emotions such as: